pubkey/rxdb/docs-src/transactions-conflicts-revisions.md

 ## Why RxDB does not have transactions

 When talking about transactions, we mean [ACID transactions](https://en.wikipedia.org/wiki/ACID) that guarantee the properties of atomicity, consistency, isolation and durability.
-With an ACID transaction you can mutate data dependend on the current state of the database.
+With an ACID transaction you can mutate data dependent on the current state of the database.
 It is ensured that no other database operations happen in between your transaction and after the transaction has finished, it is guaranteed that the new data is actually written to the disc.

 To implement ACID transactions on a **single server**, the database has to keep track on who is running transactions and then schedule these transactions so that they can run in isolation.